The Muslim Visionaries Award

 We are pleased and honored to present our first 2010 Muslim Visionaries Award to Mr. Rashad Hussain for his outstanding contributions as a public servant and intellectual to the values of this award.

-We are pleased and honored to present this year's 2011 2010 Muslim Visionaries Award to Dr. Ingrid Mattson for her outstanding contributions as a public servant and intellectual to the values of this award.
+We are pleased and honored to present year 2011 Muslim Visionaries Award to Dr. Ingrid Mattson for her outstanding contributions as a public servant and intellectual to the values of this award.

 2014 Award Recepient